 Alternatively you can drop in to see us at Harrogate Borough Council, Civic Centre, St Luke's Avenue, Harrogate, HG1 2AE.

-Monday, Tuesday and Thursday from 8.30am until 12 noon and 2pm until 4pm
+We are open Mondays, Tuesdays and Thursdays from 8.30am until 12 noon and 2pm until 4pm

 If you have difficulty accessing our service, home visits are available.
-Please let us know and alternative arrangements can be made.
+Please let us know on 01423 500600 x51605 or email HBCHSS@harrogate.gov.uk and alternative arrangements can be made.

 North Yorkshire Integrated Domestic Abuse Services